-BACKGROUND
+BACKGROUND:

 The City of Goleta adopted the Goleta General Plan/Coastal Land Use Plan (General Plan) on October 2, 2006.
-The General Plan contains the following seven state-required elements and two optional elements as follows: Land Use Element, Open Space Element, Conservation Element, Safety Element, Visual and Historic Resources Element, Transportation Element, Public Facilities Element, Noise Element, and Housing Element.
+The General Plan contains the following seven, staterequired elements and two optional elements as follows: Land Use Element, Open Space Element, Conservation Element, Safety Element, Visual and Historic Resources Element, Transportation Element, Public Facilities Element, Noise Element, and Housing Element.
 The Transportation Element includes Figure 7-2: Functional Street Classification and Key Intersections (Figure 7-2).
 Figure 7-2 includes a street classification for each roadway in the City.
 Street classifications and standards are described in General Plan Transportation Element Policy TE 3: Streets and Highways Plan and Standards (Policy TE 3).
-Since its adoption, the General Plan has been amended on seventeen occasions.
-The most recent amendment occurred on October 17, 2017 for a land use designation map change for the Old Town Park site.
+Since its adoption, the General Plan has been amended on eighteen separate occasions.
+The most recent amendment occurred on December 4, 2018 for a land use designation map change for the Fire Station #10 site.

 The General Plan amendment process is governed by Article 6 of State Planning and Zoning Law (California Government Code §§ 65350 et. seq.).
-Pursuant to state law, General Plan amendments require the Planning Commission's consideration and recommendation.
+Pursuant to state law, General Plan amendments require the Planning Commission's consideration and recommendation, which occurred on December 10, 2018 with a 4-0 affirmative vote recommending adoption.
 However, the final decision is a legislative action reserved for the City Council.

-GPA Initiation and Caltrans Coordination
+General Plan Amendment Initiation and Caltrans Coordination